RafaySystems/envmgr/setup/README.md

 - **Prerequisites**
 Below binaries are required to run the script.
-> docker docker-compose git grep awk jq yq
+> docker docker-compose git grep awk jq yq rctl

 - **Update the values.yaml**

-**hostenv** - host environment.
+**hostenv** - Host Environment
+> Default value - console.rafay.dev

 **apikey** - Provide the API key

 **org** - Provide the org name of the API key

 **projectName** - Provide the project name where the templates will be created.
+> Default value - defaultproject

 **agentName** - Agent name
 > Default value - eaas-agent